ogamma Visual Logger for OPC

 - A large manufacturer of consumer electronics and other devices for healthcare, automotive. lighting and personal care;

 - Packaging materials manufacturer;

-- Company offering robotics and turn-key equipment for various production lines (palletizing, storage, sorting, internal conveyance and others) and warehouse management systems;
+- A company offering robotics and turn-key equipment for various production lines (palletizing, storage, sorting, internal conveyance, and others) and warehouse management systems;

 - Energy services (drilling for oil and gas) company;

 - and the list goes on and on.

 - Support for full "store and forward" (currently feature uses in-memory buffer).